sumitmrsc8/spring-cloud-config/README.md

-# This is centeralize Configuration
+# This is centeralized Configuration

 This is Readme file